Applies to editions of Google Workspace and other paid subscriptions in your Google Admin console.

-If you choose Business and your business address is outside Ireland:
+If you selected the Business account type during billing setup and your business address is in the EU, but outside of Ireland:

-- We'll add VAT costs to your costs before you're charged.
+- We won't add VAT charges to your account.

-- If you're outside Ireland and choose "personal," your business may be reviewed by a specialist.
-We reserve the right to change your tax status to "business" if we find that you're using your account for business purposes.
+- We reserve the right to change your account type to Business if we find that you're using your account for business purposes.

 Change your tax status